fionngwt/Calculator/README.md

 - 10 - ( 2 + 3 * ( 7 - 5 ) )

 Assumption:
-String parameters input (formula) from the user will consist of numbers, operators and/or brackets and must be separated by spaces.
+String parameters input (formula) from the user should consist of numbers, operators and/or brackets and must be separated by spaces.

 # Testing Method
 - A simple unit test project is created to test the functionality of the program.